7aman8/project-meteor/README.md

 ![Project Meteor Logo](/logo.png)

-> We developed an interactive asteroid simulator that utilizes NASA's Near-Earth Objects (NEO) dataset to calculate and visualize the effects and impact of asteroids that may have or might strike the Earth.
+> We developed an interactive meteor simulator that utilizes NASA's Near-Earth Objects (NEO) dataset to calculate and visualize the effects and impact of meteors that may have or might strike the Earth.

- _Project Meteor_ is an interactive asteroid simulator using NASA's NEO dataset to visualize potential asteroid impacts on Earth.
-Users can select an asteroid, modify impact parameters like the angle, and see the resulting crater, fireball, and blast radii on an interactive 3D model of the planet.
-The simulator serves as an educational tool for understanding asteroid threats and a practical application for planetary defense research.
+ _Project Meteor_ is an interactive meteor simulator using NASA's NEO dataset to visualize potential meteor impacts on Earth.
+Users can select an meteor, modify impact parameters like the angle, and see the resulting crater, fireball, and blast radii on an interactive 3D model of the planet.
+The simulator serves as an educational tool for understanding meteor threats and a practical application for planetary defense research.

 Visit [meteor.arjbuilds.dev](https://meteor.arjbuilds.dev) to see the website in action!

 ## ✨ Features

 - **Interactive 3D Earth Model:** Rotate and pan around a detailed 3D model of the Earth.
-- **NASA NEO Dataset:** Select real asteroids from NASA's database for simulation.
+- **NASA NEO Dataset:** Select real meteors from NASA's database for simulation.
 - **Customizable Simulations:** Modify values like impact angle to see different outcomes.
 - **Impact Visualization:** See the impact visualized in three radii: crater, fireball (thermal), and blast (shockwave).
-- **Educational Tool:** Understand the threat of asteroids and explore planetary defense scenarios.
+- **Educational Tool:** Understand the threat of meteors and explore planetary defense scenarios.

 [Watch Project Showcase](./showcase.mp4)